About the Liver

 The main cells in the liver are known as hepatocytes.

 The liver is made up two main parts: the right lobe and the left lobe.
 The right lobe is large, whilst the left lobe is smaller.

 The liver processes and stores nutrients from the blood to allow the body to use them.
 The blood entering the liver from the intestine contains fats, carbohydrates, vitamins and other nutrients.
 Carbohydrates are broken down into sugars which provide energy.
 Excess sugars are stored in the liver as glycogen, for release when needed.

 - Bile - The liver produces bile which is a green/yellow liquid.
 Bile is formed from bilirubin, which comes from old red blood cells which have been broken down in the spleen.
-Bile helps the body to digest good by breaking fats down so they can be absorbed and enables the absorption of fat-soluble vitamins.
+Bile helps the body to digest food by breaking fats down so they can be absorbed and enables the absorption of fat-soluble vitamins.
 Bile also helps the body get rid of waste products such as bilirubin and excess cholesterol which it passes out into the stool (poo).

 After bile has been produced by the liver it is transported to the gall bladder where it is stored.
 When food is eaten the gall bladder releases bile through bile ducts into the small intestine to help with digestion and remove waste products.

-The liver processes waste products
+The liver processes waste products: